Day Fourteen - Linlithgow Palace

 One thing we could not adapt to was a bright green LED light, an emergency exit beacon located on the ceiling, just above the entry door, an amazingly effective sleep deterrent.

-Over breakfast the next morning we laughed when comparing notes on how we had each brought out tape or band aids to cover the dang thing, and you had to drag a chair over in order to stand on it and place them.
+Over breakfast the next morning we laughed when comparing notes on how we had each brought out tape or band aids to cover the dang thing, and you had to drag a chair over & stand on it to place them, somewhat precarious.

 go to next page - Edinburgh - the Castle & Holyrood Palace